slynickel/doc-site-atwood-bar-crawl/docs/index.md

 ### Honorable mentions

-These are either not on Atwood or not a bar, possible we could consider them.
+These are either not on Atwood or not a bar, we could consider them.

 * [Alchemy](https://www.alchemymadison.com/) This is part of the Atwood area but its more of a restaurant then bar.
 It does have a raised small bar that is first come first serve.
 * Woody & Anne's - Cash only dive bar, a few blocks off Atwood.
 Have shuffle board!
 Quite small.
 Nick was here once in the last few years and ran into one of his highschool teachers.